xarest/gobs/README.md

 Service A is added
 Service A is notifying 0 followers
 Service A setup successfully
+Service D is waiting for B
 Service B is waiting for A
 Service B is done waiting for A
-Service B is notifying 0 followers
+Service B is notifying 1 followers
 Service B setup successfully
-Service D is waiting for B
 Service D is done waiting for B
 Service D is waiting for C
 Service C is waiting for A